 The interior of the SP Concept features a wide LCD infotainment system which extends from the centre console across to the driver’s instrument binnacle.
 This high-tech appearance is matched by straight horizontal lines running across the dashboard, harmonizing with those of the exterior.
 Transparent materials are used throughout parts of the cabin, illuminated from behind with mood lighting for a cutting-edge, highly technological ambience.

 The Stinger GT Wide Body

 First unveiled at the 2017 Specialty Equipment Market Association (SEMA) Show in Las Vegas, the Stinger GT Wide Body today makes its Korean debut at the Busan International Motor Show.
-Commissioned by Kia Motors America, the car – a reinterpretation of Kia’s fastback sports sedan – was created by the legendary West Coast Customs tuning workshop in California.
+Commissioned by Kia America, the car – a reinterpretation of Kia’s fastback sports sedan – was created by the legendary West Coast Customs tuning workshop in California.